ajsaucier/ajsaucier.github.io/_posts/2019-02-07-a-look-back-on-brain-surgery.md

 After only two days and one night in the ICU - and sponge cake for every meal - I was moved to a regular room for another day and night.
 Neck pain was the biggest problem, and seemingly a common one for others.

-My greatest memory from the days after surgery was the surgeon paying me a surprise visit in the recovery room and giving me the OK to head home.
+My greatest memory from the days after surgery was the surgeon paying me a surprise visit in the regular recovery room and giving me the OK to head home.
 It meant a lot and I'll always remember that part the most.

 Once the head dressing and drain was removed shortly before leaving and a nurse helped wash my head, all that was left was a little stitched-up hole and a scar that looked like a big fish hook held together by about 40 staples.

 ## Back Home

 I depended on my wife for weeks after getting home to help wash my head with baby shampoo and dry it entirely.
-It's _really_ important that you make sure it's completely dry.
+It's _really_ important to make sure it's completely dry.
 I also wore a nurse bouffant cap every day and night for a couple weeks after getting home, just to be really sure that nothing got anywhere near that scar or the drain hole.
 I was extremely cautious to keep it from getting infected, to the point of paranoia.

-Strange things will happen after your surgery.
-The side of your head with the scar will feel numb for a while; it was about six months for me before I could feel that side.
-You might feel and hear little crackles and pops inside your head while the bone seals itself back together.
-That side will also swell and bruise a few days after the surgery.
+Strange things happened after your surgery.
+The side of my head with the scar felt numb for a while; it was about six months before I could feel it.
+I felt and heard little crackles and pops inside my head while the bone sealed itself back together.
+That side also swelled and bruised a few days after the surgery.
+It ended up looking like someone punched me really hard in the temple.

-I wouldn't recommend getting a haircut before at least a few months after you get home, especially if you're a person who likes to get it shaved close to your head.
-One comb swipe over the wrong area can rip a scab right off, which happened to me, but luckily it happened after the scar was already healed.
-I was lucky enough to have a barber who wore sanitary rubber gloves while touching my head.
-While probably not necessary, it gave me a little extra comfort.

 It took about three weeks for me to feel well enough to go back to work.
-I still wore a winter hat everyday so the scar and drain hole were protected.
+I still wore a winter hat every day for weeks so the scar and drain hole were protected.
 Identifying the names of objects and people still took a little longer than normal, but it slowly improved and recovered.

-> It definitely took time for me to correctly name even basic objects like blankets and pillows.
+It definitely took time for me to correctly name even basic objects like blankets and pillows.

 ## A Year Later